-At the beginning of the meeting, NAACP President Derrick Forward was clear: the group’s position is that Premier Health should reconsider its decision to close Good Samaritan Hospital.
+At the beginning of the meeting, NAACP President Derrick Foward was clear: the group’s position is that Premier Health should reconsider its decision to close Good Samaritan Hospital.

 That sentiment was echoed by residents who spoke up during meeting.
 Many said it feels like the city’s West Side has been systematically disenfranchised, and that Good Sam’s closure will only further devastate the community.